Murder of Rachael Runyan: Family efforts and media appeals

-With assistance from an assembled neighborhood committee (many of whom donated money to an improvised family search effort), the Runyan family began its own efforts to search for their daughter.
+With assistance from an assembled neighborhood committee (many of whom donated money to an improvised family search effort), the Runyan family began its own efforts to search for Rachael.
 Both the family and neighborhood volunteers had limited means and methods for the search at their disposal, although a nationwide distribution of flyers displaying Rachael's picture was organized.
 With the assistance of friends and neighbors, the Runyan family searched local neighborhoods and distributed thousands of missing person posters and flyers alerting the public to Rachael's disappearance.
 Within three weeks, this initiative had cost the family $10,000 in postage expenses alone.

-One week after Rachael's abduction, her parents flew to New York to attend a press conference intended to maintain the extensive publicity surrounding their daughter's disappearance.
+A week after Rachael's abduction, her parents flew to New York to attend a press conference intended to maintain the extensive publicity surrounding their daughter's disappearance.
 At this press conference, Jeff Runyan said: "I feel [the abductor] is without conscience, and my plea is for someone who knows him to come forward and sell him out."
 Acknowledging the possibility Rachael might have been sold following her abduction, Elaine Runyan urged all parents planning on adopting a little girl in the near future to ensure the child was not Rachael.

-On September 3, Rachael's parents appeared on the Today show to continue to publicize Rachael's disappearance.
+On September 3, Rachael's parents appeared on the Today show to continue to publicize her disappearance.
 They offered a $20,000 reward raised largely through donations from concerned citizens in their community.
 The city of Sunset also pledged an additional $20,000 for the child's safe return.